HeidiBolivar/AD_Creating_Users_Group_Policies_And_Managing_Accounts/README.md

 <br />

 ---
-"Thank you 😊 for taking the time to explore 🔎 this project, it's great to see someone so engaged and curious 💡.
-Connect with me on LinkedIn 🤝 and let's see what we can build together ✨."
+Thank you 😊 for taking the time to explore 🔎 this project, it's great to see someone so engaged and curious 💡.
+Connect with me on LinkedIn 🤝 and let's see what we can build together ✨.
 <br />
 </p>